freeipa/ipa-docker-test-runner/README.md

   paths specified as arguments to `run-tests` sub-command, or into empty string (run everything that is not ignored)

+There is one last special step, `cleanup` which is called at the end of the run or whenever an error occurs.
+By default it resets the ownership of the git repo, but you may supply some additional tasks, like cleaning untracked files etc.

 Accessing the container
 -----------------------